-Top 10 Best Baby Gear Products to Streamline, Simplify and Consolidate Your Home
+10 Minimalist Baby Products to Streamline, Simplify and Consolidate Your Home

 Nothing clutters up a house quite like preparing for a new baby, especially if it’s your first.
-And, yes, you’re going to need to get some stuff.
+These minimalist baby products will help you save space!

 But the temptation is to take every last recommendation and get every last gadget and contraption, and before you know it, you’re left with no space and a bunch of junk you didn’t need.